logsv/em-taskflow-ai/README.md

 # EM TaskFlow

 ## Overview
-EM TaskFlow is an AI-powered productivity tool that now supports Retrieval-Augmented Generation (RAG) using your own PDF documents.
-You can upload PDFs, and then ask questions in chat—answers are generated using both your documents and a local LLM (Ollama).
+EM TaskFlow is an AI-powered productivity tool that supports Retrieval-Augmented Generation (RAG) using your own PDF documents and integrates with various services like Jira, Google Calendar, and Notion via Multi-Cloud Platform (MCP) tools.
+You can upload PDFs and ask questions in chat—answers are generated using both your documents and a local LLM (Ollama).
+The MCP integration allows for seamless task management and data synchronization across your connected platforms.

 ---